-In biological systems, pathways do not operate independently and can have diverse degrees of crosstalk between them.
+In biological systems, pathways do not operate independently and can have diverse degrees of cross-talk between them.
 We call here a meta-pathway analysis the identification of pathways that have a highly-coordinated activity but whose gene sets have little or no overlap.
+We apply here this type of analysis to the leukemia data set we previously analyzed for differential pathway activation.